yukienomiya/semantic-factory/readme.md

 ✍🏻 A cute but useless translation/annotation web app.

 <h3>Synopsis</h3>
-<p>This was an assignment for my university OOP course (Java based).
+<p>This was an assignment for my university OOP course (Java programming).
-The professor asked for a simple app with specific features that asked users to write translations of English words in their native language (only Italian is supported), annotate their definitions and validate other translations or meanings.</p>
+The professor asked for a simple app with specific features where users would write translations of English words in their native language (only Italian is supported), annotate their definitions and validate other translations or meanings.</p>
 <p>Is it useful? nope.</p>